ionic-team/ionic-plugin-deeplinks/README.md

 Fill in the appropriate values as shown below:

  * `URL_SCHEME` - the custom URL scheme you'd like to use for your app.
 This lets your app respond to links like `myapp://blah`
  * `DEEPLINK_SCHEME` - the scheme to use for universal/app links.
+Defaults to 'https' in 1.0.13.
 99% of the time you'll use `https` here as iOS and Android require SSL for app links domains.
  * `DEEPLINK_HOST` - the host that will respond to deeplinks.
 For example, if we want `example.com/product/cool-beans` to open in our app, we'd use `example.com` here.
  * `ANDROID_PATH_PREFIX` - (optional): specify which path prefix our Android app should open from [more info](https://developer.android.com/guide/topics/manifest/data-element.html)

-(New in 1.0.13): If you'd like to support multiple hosts for Android, you can also set the variables `DEEPLINK_SCHEME_2`, `DEEPLINK_HOST_2` and optionally substitue `2` with 3, 4, and 5 to set more.
+(New in 1.0.13): If you'd like to support multiple hosts for Android, you can also set the variables `DEEPLINK_2_SCHEME`, `DEEPLINK_2_HOST`, `ANDROID_2_PATH_PREFIX` and optionally substitue `2` with 3, 4, and 5 to set more.

 ## Handling Deeplinks in JavaScript